 Renewal of Permits/Change of Address/Lost or Destroyed Permits

 Permits to carry are valid for 5 years from the date of issuance.
 Permit holders can renew permits at the Sheriff’s Office 90 days prior to the expiration date of the current permit.
-Permit holders must present proof that you have retaken the approved firearms training within one year of the date of renewal.
+Permit holders must present proof they have retaken the approved firearms training within one year of the date of renewal.
 Permit to Carry renewals are $50, but your current card must not be expired in order to be charged this fee.

 Emergency Permit to Carry

-Emergency permits may be issued by the Sheriff if it is determined that the individual is in an emergency situation that may constitute an immediate risk to the safety of the applicant or someone residing in the applicant’s household.
+A 30 day emergency permit may be issued by the Sheriff if it is determined that the individual is in an emergency situation that may constitute an immediate risk to the safety of the applicant or someone residing in the applicant’s household.